 - Insworld teaches only in small groups (4-12 students per class).
-This allows us to practice student-centred learning and adapt what we teach and the way we teach it to meet the needs of individual students.
+This allows us to practice student-centred learning and adapt what we teach and the way we teach it to meet the needs of individual sutdents.

 - Insworld can adapt the length and structure of its programmes to meet students’ specific needs.
-Our students come to us from many different educational backgrounds and have different levels of knowledge and understanding of each subject.
+Our students come to us from many different educational backgrounds, and have different levels of knowledge and understanding in each subject.
 We always try to evaluate and acknowledge prior learning, and use this to inform us about the best way to help our students to learn.
 We can organise a specific programme for each student based on what they already know and what they need to know in order to realise their ambitions.

 - Insworld has four main intakes per year (January, April, July and October), but can accept students at other times.

 - Insworld Institute can teach a full A-Level or IGCSE programme in 18 months instead of the standard two academic years taken by most schools.

 - Insworld is committed to working closely with parents and guardians.
 The school communicates weekly test scores and reports to parents, and encourages parents to contact the school whenever they wish to discuss academic progress or any other matter.